- Title: Double Indemnity

 Terrifically shot, directed, and performed Double Indemnity is a classic in every sense of the word.
 Despite telling us the outcome in the film’s opening scene, as noir films often do, the tension of the sequences, particularly involving the murder itself, is palpable.
 With the end of the summer blockbuster season, and a few weeks before the slow roll-out of Oscar contenders, this is a perfect time for moviegoers to spend some time at home with terrific older films like this one.

-The new Universal 100th Anniversary single-disc Blu-ray includes a digital copy of the movie and the same special features from two-disc Universal Legacy Series released a few years back.
-These include “Shadows of Suspense” (a 37min. documentary on the film and the birth of film noir), an introduction by Robert Osborne, audio commentary by film historian Richard Schickel and a second commentary track from screenwriter Lem Dobbs and film historian Nick Redman.
-Also included is the 1973 remake of the film done for television starring Richard Crenna and Samantha Eggar.
+The new 70th Anniversary Blu-ray has many of the same extras of the previously released Universal 100th Anniversary single-disc Blu-ray and two-disc Universal Legacy Series DVD including “Shadows of Suspense” (a 37min. documentary on the film and the birth of film noir), an introduction by Robert Osborne, audio commentary by film historian Richard Schickel and a second commentary track from screenwriter Lem Dobbs and film historian Nick Redman, the 1973 remake of the film done for television starring Richard Crenna and Samantha Eggar, and the movie’s trailer.
+The new set also includes a digital copy of the movie, and alternate ending, and a memorabilia packet including post cards and a small post-card-sized version of the film’s original poster.